Watermains are underground pipes that deliver a steady supply of fresh, clean drinking water to residents and businesses.

 The City is improving the watermain distribution system through the following programs:

-A combination of factors are considered when prioritizing replacement, including: pipe age and material, break frequency, operational performance, future growth, and coordination with other construction projects (i.e. gas, hydro) in order to minimize cost and disruption to the community.
+A combination of factors are considered when prioritizing replacement, including pipe age and material, break frequency, operational performance, future growth, and coordination with other construction projects (i.e. roads, transit, sewer, gas, hydro, etc.) in order to minimize cost and disruption to the community.

-The City rehabilitates more than 130 km of watermains each year to help extend the life of its watermains.
-This is done through the following methods:
+The City rehabilitates more than 100 km of watermains each year to help extend the life of its watermains.
+This is mainly done through the following methods:

 Residents should call 311 to report a watermain break.
 Toronto Water staff are available 24 hours a day, seven days a week to respond to calls.
-Depending on the severity of the break, repairs can take up to 24 hours and sometimes longer.
+Depending on the circumstances and severity of the break, repairs can take up to 24 hours and sometimes longer.
+Whenever possible, Toronto Water and its contractors will provide those impacted by a watermain break notice of disruptions to water supply or access.